faudio/faudio/doc/Error handling.md

 # Logging {#Logging}

 The Audio Engine provides a simple global logging system.
-All error values (not optional values) will be passed to a global log function before they are returned to the user.
 The user can add messages to the log by calling [log](@ref doremir_error_log).
+Non-recoverable errors are logger automatically.

 The default log function does nothing.
 The [audio engine](@ref DoremirAudioEngine) module provides a function to replace this function, and some default